Administering the Free Early Education Entitlement (FEEE)

 EYPP is available to improve teaching and learning facilities and resources to impact positively on an eligible child’s progress and development.
 This is an additional amount paid directly to the provider with the FEEE payment.

-3 and 4 year old children receiving Disability Living Allowance and accessing the free entitlement are eligible for the Disability Access Fund (DAF).
+Children receiving Disability Living Allowance and accessing the free entitlement are eligible for the Disability Access Fund (DAF).
 The purpose of DAF is to support providers to make reasonable adjustments and build the capacity of their setting to support children with disabilities.

 Provider portal